risheevenkatraman/zodiac-discord-bot/README.md

 - `/pause` and `/resume` - Pause or resume playback.
 - `/leave` - Stop playback, clear the queue, and leave voice.

-Spotify links are resolved through the Spotify Web API and searched on YouTube for playback.
-Configure `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` for Spotify support.
-YouTube-only playback does not need Spotify credentials.
-FFmpeg must be installed on the deployment host and `FFMPEG_PATH` must point to it when it is not on `PATH`.

 All moderation and server-configuration commands require the Discord Administrator permission.
 Music commands are available to server members.